 Depression affects people from all walks of life.
-Every day, people across the United States and here in Nebraska struggle with depression and mental health.
+Every day, people across the United States struggle with depression and mental health.
 While depression is often a common part of life, prolonged, recurrent depression is often a sign that it’s time to get help.
-The mental health treatment program at Northpoint Nebraska is here to help you and your loved ones treat, manage, and cope with depression.
+The depression treatment program at Northpoint Nebraska is here to help you and your loved ones treat, manage, and cope with depression.

 What Is Depression?

 Almost everyone has experienced depression as a part of life.
 However, there’s a difference between occasional or even seasonal depression and a depressive disorder.
 Simply put, depression is a depressed mood.
 This happens to everyone at some point in their lives, often with seasonal changes, life changes, and natural hormone cycles.
 For those with a depressive disorder, a depressed mood can be chronic, continued, and significantly impact daily life.

 At Northpoint Nebraska, we use dual diagnosis treatment to help patients living with depression and addiction.
 Our cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) programs can help patients and their loved ones understand and manage depression and its effects on addiction.

 If you or someone you love is showing signs of depression, it’s time to get help.
 The most common signs of depression include:

 - ol]:!pt-0 [&>ol]:!pb-0 [&>ul]:!pt-0 [&>ul]:!pb-0″ value=”4″>Trouble concentrating